 - When your vehicle needs a change of damper, first buy a new damper.
-There are a lot of new dampers in the market today.
+There are a lot of new shocks in the market today.
 Buy one that suits the car most.

-- Now as the car is lifted, get rid of the wheels and locate the dampers
+- Now, as the car is lifted, get rid of the wheels and locate the shocks.

 - Removing the shocks is the hardest part of the job as they can be slimy.
 Ensure that the shocks are entirely separated from the tower and the suspension.

 - In the next step, we have to remove the bolts from both ends of the shocks.
-One particular problem one can face that the nuts keep on turning as he keeps on loosing.
+One particular problem one can face that the nuts keep on turning as it keeps on losing.
 Using a hex might solve the problem.

-- When the dampers are removed, now it’s time to set new shocks that are bought.
+- When the shocks are removed, now it’s time to set new shocks that are bought.
 Install it on the suspension section.